Gulf Pier Closure

 Now more than 1,200 acres in size, St. Andrews State Park covered 302.87 acres at its inception in 1947 along the Gulf shore.
 The original parcel was purchased from the U.S. government at a bargain price of $2.50 per acre.

 Over the next 40 years, additional land was acquired in bits and pieces.
 The park first opened to the public in 1951 after repairs to the nearby Grand Lagoon Bridge made access to the park feasible.

 Many centuries ago, Native Americans visited these beaches to enjoy the shellfish that abounded in the surrounding waters.
 Shell Island was created with the construction of the Gulf-Bay Pass in the 1930s.

 During World War II, the property served as a military reservation.

-Originally Lands End Peninsula, Shell Island was created when the Gulf-Bay Pass was dredged in the 1930’s.
-A visit to the island with its stretches of bright, sandy beaches backed by sea-oat capped dune system is a trip to the Florida of many centuries ago: primitive, unspoiled and peaceful.
+Originally Lands End Peninsula, Shell Island was created when the Gulf-Bay Pass was dredged in the 1930s.
+A visit to the island with its stretches of bright, sandy beaches backed by a sea-oat capped dune system is a trip to the Florida of many centuries ago: primitive, unspoiled and peaceful.

 World War II